-- Must sign a written Informed Consent form and be willing to undergo cataract surgery for unilateral or bilateral implantation of the RxLAL. - Between the ages of 40 and 80 inclusive on the day the cataract surgery is performed. - Study eye must have preoperative keratometric cylinder of $\geq 0.50$ D and $\leq 3.00$ D. - Study eye must have cataract causing reduction in best corrected distance visual acuity (BCDVA) to a level of 20/32 or worse with or without a glare source. - Study eye must have best corrected distance visual acuity projected (by clinical estimate based upon past ocular history or retinal exam) to be 20/20 or better after cataract removal and IOL implantation. - If only one subject eye is enrolled in the study, the non-study eye must have potential for BCDVA of 20/40 or better after cataract removal and IOL implantation. - Study eye has clear intraocular media other than cataract. - Willing and able to comply with the requirements for study specific procedures and visits. - Study eye has a dilated pupil diameter of $\geq 7.0$ mm. - Study eye requires an IOL power within the range available for the RxLAL.
+- Must sign a written Informed Consent form and be willing to undergo cataract surgery for the bilateral implantation of the RxLAL. - Greater than the age of 40 on the day the cataract surgery is performed. - Preoperative keratometric cylinder of $\geq 0.50$ D and $\leq 4.00$ D in both eyes. - Cataract causing reduction in best corrected distance visual acuity (BCDVA) to a level of 20/32 or worse with or without a glare source in both eyes. - Best corrected distance visual acuity projected (by clinical estimate based upon past ocular history or retinal exam) to be 20/20 or better after cataract removal and IOL implantation in both eyes. - Clear intraocular media other than cataract in both eyes.

+- Willing and able to comply with the requirements for study specific procedures and visits. - Dilated pupil diameter of $\geq 7.0$ mm in both eyes. - Requires an IOL power within the range available for the RxLAL for both eyes.